BansheeStudio/PokemonWildsGen3Overhaul/README.md

 It is a great sprite and really fits in well with the game.

 Contributor - Danieru
-Thanks for the new holes and OW sprites recolour it's a great job and really improves the world & the half of the Dig Tiles
+Thanks for the new holes tiles and OW sprites recolour it's a great job and really improves the world & the half of the Dig Tiles